Sanil2108/simpleVideoCalling/README.md

 ## Check out the currently running version - http://sanilk.xyz.videocalling.s3-website.ap-south-1.amazonaws.com/

+## The app on the live link seems to work fine, but in case it crashes, here is a video demo of me using this app - https://vimeo.com/674173085

 This is a simple application that uses websockets to establish a persistent connection between host and participants.
 Host creates the meeting and can then share the meeting link with participants.
 Whenever the host or a participant joins, they provide their name.

 The server side code also ensures that the request is coming from the host when performing actions and not from the participants.